How to Improve Work-Life Balance

 The myth that you must choose between career success and personal wellbeing has damaged countless lives.
 You’ve probably heard it before: work harder if you want to get ahead, sacrifice your evenings and weekends, and maybe someday you’ll have time for yourself.

 But what if the entire premise is wrong?
 What if true productivity doesn’t come from working more hours, but from working smarter and living better?
+The secret lies in being intentional about how you structure your time—placing everything on a unified timeline so you can design a life that works.

 Why Traditional Work-Life Balance Advice Fails